januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 The best part?
 This can all be enabled without a softfork (although a softfork might [help](https://twitter.com/robin_linus/status/1737097335719575831) 😄).
 Let's dive into the resources.

+Want to contribute to improving this page?
+Head to our [GitHub repo](https://github.com/januszgrze/bitcoinrollups/blob/main/website/websitecopy/bitvm.md).

 ### BitVM Papers

 - [BitVM: Compute anything on Bitcoin](https://bitvm.org/bitvm.pdf)